Critical Statistics

 These rising figures reflect the growing complexity attackers harness→especially bots and AI tools→to target sensitive data.

-With automation and AI dominating online spaces, organizations face an elevated security risk:
+With automation and AI dominating online spaces, organizations face elevated cost of data breaches requiring stronger cybersecurity and data breach prevention:

 Phishing and Social Engineering Amplified